zbl5332/2D-DrawingApplication/README.md

 The application contains the following elements:

- a combo box for selecting the shape to draw, a line, oval, or rectangle. two JButtons that each show a JColorChooser dialog to allow the user to choose the first and second color in the gradient. an Undo button to undo the last shape drawn. a Clear button to clear all shapes from the drawing. a checkbox which specifies if the shape should be filled or unfilled. a checkbox to specify whether to paint using a gradient. a checkbox for specifying whether to draw a dashed or solid line. a JSpinner for entering the Stroke width. a JSpinner for entering the Stroke dash length. a JPanel on which the shapes are drawn. a status bar JLabel at the bottom of the frame that displays the current location of the mouse on the draw panel.
+* A combo box for selecting the shape to draw, a line, oval, or rectangle.
+* Two JButtons that each show a JColorChooser dialog to allow the user to choose the first and second color in the gradient.
+* An Undo button to undo the last shape drawn.
+* A Clear button to clear all shapes from the drawing.
+* A checkbox which specifies if the shape should be filled or unfilled.
+* A checkbox to specify whether to paint using a gradient.
+* A checkbox for specifying whether to draw a dashed or solid line.
+* A JSpinner for entering the Stroke width.
+* A JSpinner for entering the Stroke dash length.
+* A JPanel on which the shapes are drawn.
+* A status bar JLabel at the bottom of the frame that displays the current location of the mouse on the draw panel.

 If the user selects to draw with a gradient, set the Paint on the shape to be a gradient of the two colors chosen by the user.
 If the user does not chose to draw with a gradient, then Paint with a solid color of the 1st Color.